workbotJMJ/W/README.md

 LOS PROCESOS PARA  CONSTRUIR/COMPILAR/CARGAR EL CÓDIGO AL SISTEMA DEL VEHICULO utilizamos el lego mindstormsm education y luego se presiona el boton ( descargar y compilar) y se conecta al cerebro via bluetooth.

-_Remove this section before the first commit to the repository_

-1. Clone this repo by using the `git clone` functionality.
-2. Remove `.git` directory
-3. [Initialize a new public repository on GitHub](https://github.com/new) by following instructions from "create a new repository on the command line" section (appeared after pressing "Create repository" button).